 Soil: Moist but well-drained soil (chalk, clay, sand or loam).
 Any pH.

 Conditions: Full sun.
-Any aspect, in either
+Can be grown in any aspect.

 Habit: Low, clump forming.